 Profitable operations are essential for NBFCs to operate as a going concern and generate internal capital which can be deployed for future growth.
 Historical trend in declaring dividend and the dividend policy is studied as this would determine the extent of profits retained and available for plough back in the business.
-Profitability is gauged through trend in return on total assets and return on net worth.
-The contributing factors to a NBFC's profitability are assessed to study the overall impact.
-The major ones include interest spread, net interest margin, other income, operating expenses and credit costs.
+Profitability is gauged through trend in return on total assets (ROTA) and return on net worth (RONW).
+The contributing factors to NBFC's profitability are assessed to study the overall impact.
+The ROTA chain (both on balance sheet and adjusted for off-book portfolio) is analysed through interest spread, net interest margin, other income, operating expenses and credit costs.

-Interest spread and Net interest margin are determined by average yield earned on assets and average cost of funds raised by a NBFC.
+Interest spread and Net interest margin are determined by average yield earned on assets and average cost of funds raised by an NBFC.
 While interest rates charged on loans is a function of the asset class and NBFC's competitive positioning, interest expense is driven by the liability profile and borrowing mix of a NBFC.
 Apart from interest income, many NBFCs also have a fee income component which adds to the total income and is intended to cover up for operating expenses.

 Operating expenses (opex) are dependent upon the nature of operations and business model deployed by a NBFC.
 Retail lending is generally more opex intensive as it involves setting up branches and deploying manpower for various functions like origination, underwriting and collections.
 On the contrary, opex is relatively low for wholesale lending operations.
 Within retail lending also, some products require higher opex vis-à-vis others.
+The trend in the Pre-Provisioning Operating Profit earned by the NBFC is observed.

 Ratios, such as, Operating Expenses/Average Total Assets and Cost to Income (net of Interest expenses) are looked at in order to understand its impact on the overall profitability of a NBFC.

 Finally, the credit cost is driven by provisioning and write-offs made by the NBFC and is dependent on the asset quality of the underlying portfolio.
-The overall impact of the above factors on the Return of Total Assets (RoTA) is studied to gain an understanding about profitability.
-Further, the Return on Networth (RoNW) is also looked at and is impacted by the extent of leverage of a NBFC.
+The overall impact of the above factors on the RoTA is studied to gain an understanding about profitability.
+Furthermore, the RoNW is also looked at and is impacted by the extent of leverage of an NBFC.

-4. Liquidity
+5. Liquidity

 Lack of liquidity can lead an NBFC towards failure, while, strong liquidity can help even an otherwise weak company to remain adequately funded during difficult times.
 CARE Ratings evaluates the internal and external sources of funds to meet the company's requirements.
 The liquidity risk is evaluated by examining the stated liquidity policy, the assets liabilities maturity (ALM) profile, collection efficiency, deposit renewal rates (based on empirical evidence) and proportion of liquid assets in relation to its total borrowings.
-The contractual liabilities like commercial papers, short term loans are not assumed to be rolled over.
-The short term external funding sources in the form of unutilized lines of credit available from banks etc. along with direct and other investments if any are important sources of reserve liquidity.
+The contractual liabilities like commercial papers, short-term loans are not assumed to be rolled over.
+The short-term external funding sources in the form of unutilized lines of credit available from banks, etc., along with direct and other investments if any are important sources of reserve liquidity.
 While considering unutilized bank lines as back up, the availability of such lines is also assessed in a scenario of change in sentiments towards the sector or the promoters or due to overall tight liquidity scenario in the system.